We are proud to be celebrating 25 years of caring for our friends and neighbors across the Western Slope.

 We provide extensive bereavement services for people of all ages.
 Adults receive individual counseling, grief education and group support.
 HopeWest Kids is the only program of its kind in western Colorado providing an extensive array of creative grief services, such as: Itty bitty Camp for preschoolers, Camp Good Grief for older children and Teen Retreats for teens, equestrian therapy, and grief support groups in all grade schools, middle schools and high schools across the region.

 We are woven into the communities we serve through our Board of Directors, Foundation Board and Advisory Boards in every community where we have an office.
 Philanthropy is key to helping support the mission and is raised through grants, individual and corporate gifts, events and support from our retail businesses – Spoons bistro & bakery, Heirlooms for Hospice, Charmed by Heirlooms and Artful Cup.
 Our unique retail outlets help to support our mission through the generosity of the communities we serve.
-Learn more about how you can shop, sip or dine for a cause.

 We’re proud of our tradition of collaboration and innovation with our generous communities.
 It’s our friends and neighbors across the Western Slope who make this type of care possible for anyone in need.